amer/resinfra/README.md

 2. Today, i will create a script that combine our current terraform configs, so that it can create VMs on different providers.
 3. No hard blocks but it would be nice if i could include the resulsts from story 79 and 87 in my current task.

+### Tim
+1. Familiarized myself with `packer` a bit.
+2. Today, I will work on creating an image with packer on `aws` and look into options of how to ensure that machines will behave the same among cloud providers.
+Specify options in document.

 ## 27.11.2020

 ### Amer